akosba/xjsnark/README.md

     Config.outputFilesPath = ""; // set the path of the output circuit
 ```

-Note: To paste the above two lines or java code into the MPS framework, right click in the editor -> paste as java statements (or java class content if the copied code xappears outside methods).
+Note: To paste the above two lines or java code into the MPS framework, right click in the editor -> paste as java statements (or java class content if the copied code appears outside methods).
+If the Config class is not visible, use ctrl+r as mentioned before.

 More detailed instructions and editing hints will be added incrementally about how to define your own circuit, and set other configurations.